oils-for-unix/blog-code/catbrain/README.md

   - it has not variables!  (jq has variables, but you do most things without them)
 - Forth because it has a stack
+- node.js - if we have an event loop with the self-pipe trick for process completion?
 - Brainfuck - do we still need this?

 Comparisons: